Government policies and interventions for development in various sectors and issues arising out of their design and implementation.

 AI cannot entirely replace the human teacher, but an AI system can play an intermediate role by providing timely feedback to students and teachers.

-Artificial intelligence could help us be smarter about our energy consumption.
+Smart energy: Artificial intelligence could help us be smarter about our energy consumption.
 Google and other tech giants have enormous data centres that require a massive amount of energy to run the servers and keep them cool.
 Google has used its artificial intelligence platform Deep Mind to predict when its data centres will get too hot.
 Cooling systems are only activated when required.
 AI has saved Google around 40% in energy costs at its server farms.

 As in the case of healthcare, being able to analyse massive amounts of data can transform wildlife conservation.
 For instance, by tracking animal movements, we can see where they go, and what habitats we need to protect.
 This study uses computing power to figure out the best places to create wildlife corridors for wolverines and grizzly bears in Montana.
 Wildlife corridors are continuous areas of protected land that link zones of biological significance that the animals can use to move safely through the wilderness.